robertcawbrush/cec-music-player/README.md

 when you are done developing either close the terminal or run `deactivate` the venv will provide this

+## set environment variables
+we need a bunch of environment variables and a couple of them need to be set as well such as the discord api key, we aren't using this yet. just run `source.bat` for now. once the discord bot is working you will need to set that yourself.

 ## start the development server

 we need to get flask running to serve the web side of the music player